 Your doctor may restrict your activity on the day of surgery to allow the eye to rest and recover.
-However, TV watching, reading and other non-vigorous activity may be fine within a day or two of the procedure.
+However, TV watching, reading, and other non-vigorous activities may be fine within a day or two of the procedure.

-Most patients can travel within one day after surgery, however, it’s recommended that post-surgical follow-up appointments are completed with the surgeon before leaving the area.
+Most patients can travel within one day following surgery.
+However, it’s a good idea to complete post-surgical follow-up appointments with the surgeon before leaving the area.

 How to Pay for Cataract Surgery

 If you’ve decided to treat your cataracts with surgery, the next question is how you will pay for it.
-The best option would be for insurance, be it private or Medicare, to pay for the procedure.
+The best option would be for Medicare or private insurance to pay for the procedure.
 Beyond insurance, doctors may work with you to establish payment plans for your portion of the expense.

-If you are Medicare-eligible, it will pay for most of the cost of cataract surgery.
-Supplemental insurance usually covers 80% of the portion that Medicare doesn’t cover, which means the unpaid costs will be covered by you.
+If you are Medicare-eligible, it will pay for most of the cost of cataract surgery with standard lenses.
+Supplemental insurance usually covers 80% of the portion that Medicare does not, meaning you will have to cover the unpaid charges.

 Set Yourself Up For Success

-Your success with cataract surgery depends on several factors, including educating yourself and committing to follow your doctor’s instructions before, during and after surgery.
-A team of highly qualified professionals, including an ophthalmologist who specializes in managing visual impairments, is also essential to surgical success.
+Your success with cataract surgery will depend on several factors, including educating yourself and committing to follow your doctor’s instructions before, during, and after surgery.
+A team of highly qualified professionals, including an ophthalmologist specializing in managing visual impairments, is also essential to surgical success.

-Barnet Dulaney Perkins Eye Center is the top-ranked eye center and was voted the #1 Eye Care Center in Arizona from 2013–2018.
-Our surgeons specialize in specific procedures such as cataract surgery, know the latest medical techniques and have access to up-to-date equipment and operative suites.
+Barnet Dulaney Perkins Eye Center is Arizona’s top-ranked eye center.
+Our surgeons specialize in specific procedures like cataract surgery, know the latest medical techniques, and have access to up-to-date equipment and operative suites.